microsoft/PQCrypto-VPN/README.md

     /usr/local/openvpn/sbin/openvpn --config <config file name>
 ``

 This will keep OpenVPN running in the foreground and keep control of your terminal.
 You can safely terminate OpenVPN by typing Control-C; OpenVPN will clean up its network setup before exiting.
-You can add the `--daemon` to the command line to make it go into the background, and you can then use `kill` to send its process a signal to terminate when desired.
+You can add the `--daemon` to the command line or `daemon` to the configuration file to make it go into the background, and you can then use `kill` to send its process a signal to terminate when desired.

 ### Setting up username/password authentication on a Linux server